TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: User Study Design

 \subsection{Study 1: Beginner Users}

-From the study with beginners, we explore the following research questions (RQs) to evaluate the effectiveness of the scaffolded interface compared to the baseline (default Blender interface) regarding task performance, concept learning, and software experience.
+From the study with beginners (the software learners), we explore the following research questions (RQs) to evaluate the effectiveness of the task-conditioned scaffolded interface compared to the baseline (default Blender interface) regarding task performance, concept learning, and software experience.